 This is a very important question and something we often analyze for clients in our office.
-In fact, many clients rush to put their spouse on payroll, but for the wrong reasons and it could actually be a costly mistake.
+In fact, many clients rush to put their spouse on payroll, but for the wrong reasons.
+This could actually be a costly mistake.

 First, here are two big reasons NOT to put your spouse on payroll.
 These are actually common mistakes or misconceptions on why one may put cut the non-working spouse a check.

-Now although there are reasons not to put your spouse on payroll, I would argue there are two (2) GOOD REASONS to put a spouse on payroll before year-end.
-Both of these strategies create great excellent tax deductions and good use of money
+Now, there are reasons not to put your spouse on payroll.
+However, I would argue there are two (2) GOOD REASONS to put a spouse on payroll before year-end.
+Both of these strategies create excellent tax deductions and good use of money.

 There is no such thing as a ‘Spousal 401k contribution’, like there exists for the IRA.
-Thus, in order to put away the big dollars, the business owner and their spouse need to consider the 401k and create an actual payroll for the non-working spouse.
+Thus, in order to put away the big dollars, the business owner and their spouse need to consider the 401k.
+Then create an actual payroll for the non-working spouse.

 As a preliminary matter, I always believe it’s a misconception that the spouse is considered ‘non-working’.
 A spouse is always an integral part of a business…no doubt about it.
-The spouse should also be serving on the Board of Advisors or Directors for the company, and they would presumably be constantly involved in the operations of the company.
+The spouse should also be serving on the Board of Advisors or Directors for the company.
+They would presumably be constantly involved in the operations of the company.
 Thus, the salary would be justified and appropriate.

 Also, it’s important to note that this strategy most typically involves a ‘Solo-401k’ (but can also be used with a ‘group 401k’ with other employees, but to not to as great an effect).
 A Solo-401k is designed for a company with no outside employees, but the owner and their family.
 See more information and videos about the Solo-401k here.

-This year in 2020 the primary business owner and their spouse can EACH contribute up to $19,500 (or $26,000 if over 50) into a 401k, and while the business is allowed to take a tax deduction for the W-2, neither spouse has to claim the contribution as income on their 1040 (if a traditional contribution and not a Roth).
+This year in 2020 the primary business owner and their spouse can EACH contribute up to $19,500 (or $26,000 if over 50) into a 401k.
+The business is allowed to take a tax deduction for the W-2.
+Neither spouse has to claim the contribution as income on their 1040 (if a traditional contribution and not a Roth).

 Yes…there is some FICA or payroll tax due on the W-2 amount for each spouse in order to ‘fund’ the 401k, but the ultimate tax benefit is significant due to the ‘time value of money’ and building a tax-deferred retirement account.
-Typically, it’s customary to ‘gross-up’ the payroll amount on the spouse to cover the FICA taxes and then ‘zero out’ the rest with the contribution to the 401k.
+Typically, it’s customary to ‘gross-up’ the payroll amount on the spouse to cover the FICA taxes.
+Then ‘zero out’ the rest with the contribution to the 401k.

 For example, if your spouse is under age 50, the payroll amount would be approximately $23,022, with a net pay of $19,500.
 Then the spouse would elect to ‘defer’ or contribute $19,500 to the 401k, and the W-2 nets out at zero.

-This is an incredible opportunity for the spouse of a business owner to create and fund a 401k with a net taxable income of zero!
+This is an incredible opportunity for the spouse of a business owner.
+The spouse can create and fund a 401k with a net taxable income of zero!